What is embryo cryopreservation?

 Any embryos remaining after the process of embryo transfer are assessed for their suitability for cryopreservation.
 Embryos of suitable quality, and those at the correct stage of their development on the day of transfer, i.e. those most likely to survive the cryopreservation process, are selected for cryopreservation.

 Frozen embryos may be kept in storage for up to ten years (the statutory storage period) although in some specific circumstances they may be stored for longer than this.
 There will usually be a fee for the ongoing storage of cryopreserved embryos and your clinic will make you aware of this before you consent to this procedure.

 For more information, and if you have any queries, speak to your consultant.

-Consent forms from The Human Fertilisation and Embryology Authority (HFEA) will need to be signed so that the intended future use of embryos is recorded.
+Consent forms from The Human Fertilisation and Embryology Authority (HFEA) will need to be completed and signed so that the intended future use of any cryopreserved embryos is correctly recorded.